ory/client-ruby/docs/IdentityApi.md

   page_size: 789, # Integer | Items per Page  This is the number of items per page to return.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
   page_token: 'page_token_example', # String | Next Page Token  The next page token.
 For details on pagination please head over to the [pagination documentation](https://www.ory.sh/docs/ecosystem/api-design#pagination).
   active: true, # Boolean | Active is a boolean flag that filters out sessions based on the state.
 If no value is provided, all sessions are returned.
-  expand: ['inner_example'] # Array<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
+  expand: ['identity'] # Array<String> | ExpandOptions is a query parameter encoded list of all properties that must be expanded in the Session.
 If no value is provided, the expandable properties are skipped.
 }

 begin